Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 • Some buses get packed around 5 to 6pm on weekdays so you might have to stand for a little bit.

 • Not all buses stop right in front of the sites, usually only for the most popular destinations.
-The most I walked from a bus stop was 15 to 20 minutes, but the views were nice.
+The most I walked from a bus stop was 15 to 20 minutes, but the views were scenic.

 • The last bus runs around 11pm, though there’s not much of a night life in Jeju except in Jeju City, where you can easily take a taxi.